 In this talk recorded at VCF Berlin 2019, Marcel discusses the background of this project: from the earliest breadboard experiments to the version that can run Micro-Soft BASIC.

 For general questions, feel free to drop me an e-mail.
 We are also on Twitter, Hackaday and GitHub, all links are listed below under “Find us”.
-If you want to get a kit, you can find the pricing and ordering information on the”Get one!” page.
-Note that I will not read messages sent to Marcel on Hackaday or GitHub.
+Note that messages sent to Marcel on Hackaday or GitHub will not be read.

 Almost a year ago, we had sold over 500 Gigatrons, much to our own surprise.
 Since then, a lot has happened.
 We now have 6502 emulation and the Gigatron can run Apple-1 code, such as WozMon.
 We have BASIC running and there’s a great BASIC compiler, opening the way to create great games.
 Looking back …

 We are nearing the end of our current stock of Gigatrons.
 I suspect stock will last for a few months from now.
 We have decided to stop selling kits once our current stock has been sold.
 For us, the Gigatron was always about inventing new things, understanding technology, designing, fine tuning, tinkering, and also about …